Academic Pioneers: Charting New Territories in the United Kingdom

 Fanon’s work explores the psychological effects of colonialism on both the colonizer and the colonized.
 He delves into the internalized racism experienced by individuals in colonized societies, as well as the dehumanizing effects of colonization on the oppressor.

-Related Article: Beyond the Ivy Gates: A Student's Exploration of UK Academic Terrain
+Related Article: Charting Academic Waters: A Student’s Navigation of UK Education

 The Path to Liberation